fanoframework/fano-app-img/README.md

 ## Deployment

 You need to deploy only executable binary.
 Any `pas` or `inc` files or shell scripts is not needed in deployment machine in order application to run.

-So for this repository, you will need to copy `public`, `Templates`, `config` and `storages` directories to your deployment machine. make sure that `storages` directory is writable by web server.

 ## Known Issues